Some of the content on this page is out of date.

 Why doesn’t GiveWell just add more top charities?

 GiveWell hasn’t prioritized adding new top charities.
 We typically have to do more work to add a new top charity than to make a grant to any individual funding opportunity.
 We direct money to charities in two ways:

-- We make grants to specific funding opportunities, either from our Maximum Impact Fund or by recommending grants to Open Philanthropy, other individual donors, or EA Funds.
+- We make grants to specific funding opportunities, either from one of our Giving Funds or by recommending grants to Open Philanthropy, other individual donors, or EA Funds.

 - Donors choose from our top charities list and give where they like.